Lonnie Walker IV NBA Playoffs Player Props: Lakers vs. Nuggets

-Lonnie Walker IV and the rest of the Los Angeles Lakers hit the court versus the Denver Nuggets in the NBA Playoffs on Saturday, at 8:30 PM ET.
+The Los Angeles Lakers, Lonnie Walker IV included, take the court versus the Denver Nuggets at 8:30 PM ET on Monday in the 2023 NBA Playoffs.

-If you'd like to make predictions on Walker's performance, we break down his available prop bets, using stats and trends, below.
+With prop bets available for Walker, let's break down some stats and trends to help you find good wagers.

 Lonnie Walker IV Prop Bets vs. the Nuggets